 You can choose between a fairly smooth six-speed manual gearbox or a seven-speed automatic across the Audi Q3 range, but the latter’s a bit slow to respond when you put your foot down.
 The more powerful models come with the option of four-wheel drive for extra grip in slippery conditions, and you can get adaptive suspension to make the driving the Audi Q3 feel a tad more sporty.

 Even with this suspension fitted, the Audi Q3 is more at home on the motorway than on a twisty mountain road.
-It cruises along quietly and comfortably, especially if you avoid the sports suspension and go for a model with smaller alloy wheels.
+It cruises along quietly and comfortably, especially if you avoid the sports suspension (that’s standard on S line cars) and stick with smaller alloy wheels.

 The Audi Q3’s tall body and light steering mean it’s pretty easy to drive in town, and you can get it with a clever 360-degree camera system that helps make parking pretty stress-free, too.
 You also get plenty of active safety kit as standard, but you’ll have to pay extra for adaptive cruise control.